-- In case of a hit, the line is marked as non-valid, that is, the Tag RAM valid bit is reset, and the dirty bit is unchanged.
-If the dirty bit is set, future accesses can still hit in this cache line but the line is part of the preferred choice for future evictions. - In case of a miss, the line is not allocated into the L2 cache.
+- For a hit, the line is marked as non-valid, that is, the tag RAM valid bit is reset, and the dirty bit is unchanged.
+If the dirty bit is set, future accesses can still hit in this cache line but the line is part of the preferred choice for future evictions. - For a miss, the line is not allocated into the L2 cache.